 Just like Goldilocks, I only like my porridge bananas when they’re just right.
 Not when they’re green, freckled with spots or (worst of all) practically black.
 It’s a small window of opportunity, but when you get it right, damn, that’s one tasty banana—ideal for smoothies, oatmeal and our favorite dessert—banana cream pie.
 So, if you’re bananas for, erm, ripe bananas, what can you do?
 We’ve got you covered.
-Here’s how to keep your bananas fresh for longer.
+The best way to keep bananas fresh is to wrap the stems in plastic wrap which will help keep fruit-ripening ethylene gas from escaping.
+Re-cover them with the wrap every time you remove a banana and the bunch will stay fresh for longer.
+But that's not the only way to have your (banana) cake and eat it, too.
+Here are three easy methods for how to keep your bananas fresh.

 You know what they say, bananas who hang together stay fresher for longer.
 (OK, no one says that, but it’s true.)
 Better yet—hang them up.
 This will avoid any “resting bruises” or brown spots from the fruit laying down.